Probing Leptophobic Dark Sectors via Gravitational Wave Signatures: Conclusion and discussion

 We considered a minimal extension of the SM where baryon number is gauged with a $U(1)_B$ group.
 The anomaly cancellation is ensured by introducing new fermions with non-zero baryonic charges, such as $\chi$ (electric charge neutral and SM singlet), $\Psi$ ($SU(2)_L$ doublet and non-zero hypercharge), and $\xi$ (electrically charged and isospin singlet) to the particle content of the SM.
 These new fermions mix and give rise to four physical states $\Psi_1,\Psi_2,\Psi_1^+$ and $\Psi_2^+$, where the lightest $\Psi_1$ is found to be a stable dark matter candidate.
 Additionally, we add a complex scalar $S$ to break the $U(1)_B$ symmetry.

 We studied the dynamics of the phase transition in this prescribed framework.
 We considered the effective potential including one-loop Coleman-Weinberg corrections, counterterms to renormalize the potential, thermal corrections, and Daisy-resummation.
 Numerically, we examined various benchmark points leading to strong first-order phase transitions, which produce GWs through collisions and movements of nucleated bubbles in the thermal plasma of the early Universe.
 We have also checked the thermal relic abundance of dark matter and showed that in the resonance region $m_{\Psi_1}\sim m_{Z'}/2$, the DM satisfies the observed relic conditions while consistent with the prediction of gravitational wave signals.
 Additionally, we discussed constraints on this model from electroweak precision experiments, colliders, DM direct and indirect detection experiments.
+We also considered the running of the coupling constants of the model by solving the 1-loop renormalization group equations (RGEs) to find parameter values such that the Higgs potential remains stable and none of the couplings hit the Landau pole upto Planck scale.
 We scanned the parameter space of the model and found viable parameter points that satisfy all the current bounds while producing a strong enough GW signal to be detected in various future GW experiments such as LISA, ET, BBO, DECIGO, etc., with signal-to-noise ratio SNR $>10$.
 Future GW experiments and collider searches can simultaneously probe this viable parameter space and complement astrophysical experiments related to DM direct and indirect detection.
-We showed the mass distribution of different physical states of our model as correlations in Fig.~\ref{fig:SNR_stu_relic_lsh0_B1_-1_B2_2_thetaDM0.001_thetap0} and~\ref{fig:SNR_stu_relic_lsh0p1_B1_-1_B2_2_thetaDM0.001_thetap0} and as box plots in Fig.~\ref{fig:box_plot}.
-We showed that the allowed parameter space naturally favors multi-TeV scales with dark matter, and $Z'$ boson masses of a few to tens of TeV, and a scalar with mass around a few TeV.
-Such mass ranges imply that present-generation direct detection experiments are largely insensitive to the predicted dark matter scattering cross sections.
-However, they emerge as well-motivated targets for next-generation colliders operating at 100 TeV, where both the dark matter and $Z'$ resonances could be probed directly.
+We showed the mass distributions of different physical states of our model as correlations in Fig.~\ref{fig:SNR_stu_relic_lsh0_B1_-1_B2_2_thetaDM0.001_thetap0} and as box plots in Fig.~\ref{fig:box_plot}.
+We showed that the parameter space of interest naturally favors masses of a few to tens of TeV for dark matter and the $Z'$ boson, while a few TeV masses for the scalar.
+They emerge as well-motivated targets for next-generation colliders operating at 100 TeV, where both the dark matter and $Z'$ resonances could be probed directly.
 These findings highlight the complementarity of GW, astrophysical, and collider frontiers in testing gauge-extended dark matter models.